One of the verses in the Quran that is commonly misunderstood is the following.

 Conclusion

 Applying the above understanding, it becomes obvious that to translate mukāan wataṣdiyatan ( مُكَاءً وَتَصْدِيَةً ) as simply “whistling and clapping” is an inaccurate take on what the verse is actually conveying.
-When we look at this verse in context to the previous verse (8:34), as well as the following verse (8:36), we see that the idol worshipers Salat was repelling individuals from the Sacred Masjid.
+When we look at this verse in context to the previous verse (8:34) and the following verse (8:36), we see that the Salat performed by the idol worshipers was repelling individuals from the Sacred Masjid.
 They did this by means of being loud and flamboyant, seeking attention, being full of themselves, inconsiderate, and heedless.
-This understanding corresponds with (1) the other depictions of these individuals in regards to their Salat in the Quran, (2) how the word is used elsewhere in the Quran, (3) as well as the meanings found in Classical Arabic sources.
+This understanding corresponds with (1) the other depictions of these individuals regarding their Salat in the Quran, (2) how the word is used elsewhere in the Quran, and (3) the meanings found in Classical Arabic sources.

 [8:34] Have they not deserved GOD’s retribution, by repelling others from the Sacred Masjid, even though they are not the custodians thereof?
 The true custodians thereof are the righteous, but most of them do not know.